christopher5106/christopher5106.github.io/_posts/2015-11-10-earn-money-with-your-blog.markdown

 Add advertising to your website with [Google Adsense](http://www.google.com/adsense)

 Create an ad unit and add it to your website.

+Add [multiple add units](https://support.google.com/adsense/answer/187698?hl=en&ref_topic=2717009) to the page to optimize your revenues.

+Add AdSense in your Google Analytics panel via [AdSense Linking in Google Analytics](https://support.google.com/adsense/answer/6084409?hl=en) in order to see AdSense metrics in Analytics reports.

 # Improve your search presence with Google Webmaster Tools